msampaio/rpScripts/docs/source/index.rst

 RP Scripts' documentation
 =========================

 RP Scripts is an open-source command-line program designed to extract rhythmic partitioning information from given digital music scores files, plot partitiogram and indexogram, and create annotated digital music scores files.
+RP Scripts is multiplatform.
+It works on Linux, MacOS, and Windows.

 This program reads MusicXML (compressed or not), and Kern files generating rhythmic partitioning data in JSON files and partitioning charts.
 It uses the `Music21 <https://mit.edu/music21>`_ library for score parsing and `Matplotlib <https://matplotlib.org>`_ for chart plotting.